plone/training/mastering_plone/features.rst

     This opens a form to create a Plone site.
     Use :samp:`Plone` as the site id.

-    ..
-You now have the option to select some add-ons before you create the site.
-    Since we will use Dexterity from the beginning we select ``Dexterity-based Plone Default Types``.
-    This way even the initial content on our page will be built with dexterity by the add-on ``plone.app.contenttypes`` which will be the default in Plone 5.

     You will be automatically redirected to the new site.

 .. only:: presentation